 13. Consistency is KeyParrots thrive on routine.
 Consistent schedules for feeding, interaction, and sleep help maintain emotional stability and reduce stress-related behaviors.

-Microchipping is recommended for birds over 65 grams and should be done safely without unnecessary sedation.
+Microchipping is recommended for birds over 60 grams, and NEVER under sedation!!

 16. Nicotine, Alcohol & Chemical ExposureParrots are highly sensitive to nicotine and other chemicals.
-Even indirect exposure can lead to addiction, illness, and death.
+Even indirect exposure can lead to addiction, irreversible illness, and eventually death.

-18. Bathing/GroomingParrots require full bathing (not just misting) at least 2–3 times per week for proper feather and skin health.
+18. Bathing/GroomingParrots require full bathing, (not just misting,) at least 2–3 times per week for proper feather and skin health.
+Parrots love to be clean just like we do!

-19. Positioning & LeadershipKeep your parrot below eye level to reinforce healthy flock dynamics and reduce dominance behaviors.
+19. Positioning & LeadershipKeep your parrot below eye level to reinforce healthy flock dynamics, and reduce dominant behaviors.

 22. Hand Feeding AwarenessHand-feeding should only be performed by trained professionals when medically necessary.
-Improper hand-feeding can cause serious health and behavioral issues.
-Hand feeding should never be advertised by a breeder or pet store as a good thing, EVER!
+Improper hand-feeding can cause serious health and behavioral issues, scissor beak, crop infections, and worse!
+Hand feeding should never be advertised by a breeder or pet store as a “good thing,” EVER!
 It should only be done in critical care situations, and if you hear anything differently, you should report it.
+Hand feeding is now known to be dangerous, and we know that “BONDING,” is a sexual term for birds.
+If a breeder or pet store tells you to hand feed your bird for “bonding,” please know this is a giant red flag!
+Ask why the parents are not feeding the babies, and if there are any health issues or neglect issues with the parents.

-23. Proper Perching & Perch Placement.Ensure your parrot uses appropriate perches.
+23. Proper Perching & Perch PlacementEnsure your parrot uses appropriate perches.
 Avoid habits such as clinging to cage bars or spending time at the bottom of the cage, which can impact health.
-(If your bird is pooping on it's perch, than it needs to be moved.
+If your bird is pooping on it's perch, than it needs to be moved.
+Perch placement can come sometimes take a few weeks to figure out.
+But, overtime, you will see where your parrot likes to poop, and you can move the perches accordingly.
+Parrots don’t want to walk in their own poop, so if a perch is gross, clean it, and movie it immediately.

 24. Cage as a Safe SpaceThe cage should serve as a place for rest and security—not primary playtime.
-Most interaction should occur outside the cage in designated play areas.
-(Ideally where the cage is not visible to your parrot.
+Human to parrot interactions and training should occur outside the cage in designated play areas.
+(Ideally where the cage is not visible to your parrot.)
 Play tops are frowned upon!
+Please don’t allow your parrot to play at its own will anywhere on its cage.
+You are the flock leader; therefore, you take the parrot out of the cage, then away from the cage for all day fun, training, and interactions.

 INSTAGRAM: @parrottalkweekly